HaibiPeng/real-time-whiteboard/README.md

-# real-time-whiteboard(currently still under development)
+# real-time-whiteboard
-course assignment for ELEC-E7320 - Internet Protocols
+Course assignment for ELEC-E7320 - Internet Protocols

+#Option 2 by Group X

 # How to run the app
 Run these commands in terminal: